jackedison/Card_Counting/README.md

 ## Possible extensions

 This project is by no means complete and there are almost endless possibilities for extension.
+This project allows for a framework to build from.
 Highlighted below are areas I feel would be best to target next.

 Smart machine moves can be computed in 3 ways:
 1. Make bet based on basic strategy